-Requirement of the Local Government Act Relevant Sections of the Act Reference to this Plan A Plan of Management must identify: The category of the land.
-S36(3)(a) Section 3.3 and categories for application to community land.
-536(4) Section 3.3 The objectives and performance targets of the plan with respect to the land. \$36(3)(b) Section 5 The means by which the Council proposes to achieve the plan's objectives and performance targets.
-536(3)(c) Section 5 The manner in which Council proposes to assess its performance in achieving the plan's objectives and performance targets. \$36(3)(d) Section 5 A Plan of Management must include: A description of the condition of the land, and of any buildings or other improvements on the land as at the date of adoption of the Plan of Management. \$36(3A)(a)(i) Section 2 A description of the use of the land and any such buildings as at that date of adoption of the Plan of Management.
-S36(3A)(a)(ii) Section 2 This Plan of Management must: specify the purposes for which the land and any such buildings or mprovements, will be permitted to be used.
-S36(3A)(b)(i) Section 3.11 - 3.17 specify the purposes for which any further development of the and will be permitted, whether under lease, licence or otherwise. \$36(3A)(b)(ii) Sections 3.5 3.11-3.17, Section 4 Describe the scale and intensity of any such permitted use or development. \$36(3A)(b)(iii) Sections 3.11-3.17, Section 4 Express authorisation of leases, licences or other estates over community land.
+CONTENTS OF A PLAN OF MANAGEMENT REQUIRED UNDER THE LO CAL GOVERNMEN T ACT 1993 Requirement of the Local Government Act Relevant Sections of the Act Reference to this Plan A Plan of Management must identify: The category of the land.
+S36(3)(a) Section 3.3 Land categories for application to community land.
+S36(4) Section 3.3 The objectives and performance targets of the plan with respect to the land.
+S36(3)(b) Section 5 The means by which the Council proposes to achieve the plan's objectives and performance targets.
+S36(3)(c) Section 5 The manner in which Council proposes to assess its performance in achieving the plan's objectives and performance targets.
+S36(3)(d) Section 5 A Plan of Management must include: A description of the condition of the land, and of any buildings or other improvements on the land as at the date of adoption of the Plan of Management.
+S36(3A)(a)(i) Section 2 A description of the use of the land and any such buildings as at that date of adoption of the Plan of Management.
+S36(3A)(a)(ii) Section 2 This Plan of Management must: Specify the purposes for which the land and any such buildings or improvements, will be permitted to be used.
+S36(3A)(b)(i) Section 3.11 - 3.17 Specify the purposes for which any further development of the land will be permitted, whether under lease, licence or otherwise.
+S36(3A)(b)(ii) Sections 3.5, 3.11-3.17, Section 4 Describe the scale and intensity of any such permitted use or development.
+S36(3A)(b)(iii) Sections 3.11-3.17, Section 4 Express authorisation of leases, licences or other estates over community land.
 S46(1)(b) Sections 3.11 and 3.12